mborus/requirements-txt/readme.md

 Install Python
 --------------
-Get it from https://www.python.org/ - currently it's Version 3.11.3
+Get it from https://www.python.org/ - currently it's version 3.11.3

 Install it for all users if you can, if not, just for you.